 Pupil Premium (PP) funding is money allocated by the government to provide additional support for children from low-income families, children in care, or those who have parents in military service.
 This is done because, nationally, there is evidence that pupils who fall into these categories achieve less well compared to other students.
 The additional support is intended by the government to enable schools to close this achievement gap.

 Money is received at the start of every financial year based on the number of children in each category, together with the level at which payments are set by the government on an annual basis.
-Currently, for each eligible child, a school receives £1320 and a premium of £1900 for each child ‘Adopted from Care’ as of April 2016.
+Currently, for each eligible child, the school receives £1345 and a premium of £2,345 for each child ‘Adopted from Care’.

 Outline of the funding received by the school

 ‘Ever 6 funding’ includes any pupils who have been entitled to free school meals at some point over the last six years, even if they are no longer entitled.
-Using the Ever 6 formula, for 2017/18, St. Mary’s School has received approximately £43,000 based on an estimated 30 pupils.
+Using the Ever 6 formula, for 2022/23, St. Mary’s School has received approximately £27,000.

 The ‘Free School Meals / Pupil Premium Service’ www.fsm.lgfl.net which is a web site where parents can quickly and easily check eligibility for free school meals and, if eligible, also gain welcome additional funding for their child’s school, known as ‘Pupil Premium’.
 If eligible, you are not obliged to accept the free school meals for your child if you wish to make other arrangements, but we do want to encourage applications as the additional funding gained would still benefit education provision at the school.